gateio/gateapi-go/docs/UnifiedApi.md

 > UnifiedLeverageConfig GetUserLeverageCurrencyConfig(ctx, currency)

-The maximum and minimum leverage multiples that users can set for a currency type are:
+Minimum currency leverage that can be set

 ### Required Parameters